ninahonyango/VAPT/README.md

 ---

-### Step 7: 🚀 Privilege Escalation
+### Step 7: Privilege Escalation

 From step 6 above, we can see that the shell has root-level permissions.

-This confirmed that the shell had the highest privileged user in a Linux system, providing unrestricted access to the target system.
+This confirmed that the shell had the highest privileged user in a Linux system, providing unrestricted access to the target Metasploitable2 VM.

 ---

-## 🏁 Conclusion
+## Conclusion

-This project provided a hands-on demonstration of identifying and exploiting a known vulnerability in the vsftpd 2.3.4 FTP service running on Metasploitable 2.
-Through the use of tools like nmap and Metasploit, I scanned, enumerated, and exploited a backdoor vulnerability (CVE-2011-2523), ultimately gaining root-level access to the target system.
+This project provided a hands-on demonstration of identifying and exploiting a known vulnerability in the vsftpd 2.3.4 FTP service running on Metasploitable2.

+Through the use of tools such as nmap and Metasploit, I scanned, enumerated, and exploited a backdoor vulnerability (CVE-2011-2523), ultimately gaining root-level access to the target system.
 The success of this simulation showcases the critical importance of patching outdated software, securing exposed services, and segmenting networks to prevent unauthorized access.

-### 🚀 Findings & Key Takeaways:
+### Findings & Key Takeaways:

-- **Critical Impact of Known Vulnerabilities**: This project highlighted how a well-documented vulnerability like vsftpd 2.3.4 can be exploited using Metasploit to gain unauthorized root access—emphasizing the danger of running outdated software.
+- **Critical Impact of Known Vulnerabilities**: This project highlighted how a well-documented vsftp 2.3.4 vulnerability can be exploited using Metasploit to gain unauthorized root access, emphasizing the danger of running outdated software.

 - **Ease of Exploitation with Public Tools**: The exploitation process required no custom payloads, only a few Metasploit commands, proving how simple it can be for attackers to exploit vulnerable services using publicly available tools.